Kong/docs.konghq.com/app/kubernetes-ingress-controller/2.0.x/concepts/design.md

 ![high-level-design](/assets/images/docs/kubernetes-ingress-controller/high-level-design.png "High Level Design")

-The Controller listens for changes happening inside the Kubernetes cluster and updates Kong in response to those changes to correctly proxy all the traffic.
+The Controller Manager listens for changes happening inside the Kubernetes cluster and updates Kong in response to those changes to correctly proxy all the traffic.